PennyMac Mortgage Investment Trust (NYSE:PMT) Downgraded to “D” at TheStreet

-TheStreet downgraded shares of PennyMac Mortgage Investment Trust (NYSE:PMT – Get Rating) from a c- rating to a d rating in a research note issued to investors on Friday, TheStreetRatingsTable reports.
+PennyMac Mortgage Investment Trust (NYSE:PMT – Get Rating) was downgraded by equities research analysts at TheStreet from a “c-” rating to a “d” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Several other analysts have also weighed in on PMT.
-Piper Sandler decreased their price target on PennyMac Mortgage Investment Trust from $19.00 to $18.50 and set an overweight rating on the stock in a report on Tuesday, April 5th.
-StockNews.com assumed coverage on PennyMac Mortgage Investment Trust in a research report on Thursday, March 31st.
-They set a sell rating on the stock.
-BTIG Research raised PennyMac Mortgage Investment Trust from a neutral rating to a buy rating and set a $18.50 price objective on the stock in a research report on Friday, January 7th.
-Zacks Investment Research raised PennyMac Mortgage Investment Trust from a sell rating to a hold rating in a research report on Thursday, April 7th.
-Finally, JMP Securities decreased their price target on PennyMac Mortgage Investment Trust from $22.00 to $18.00 and set a market outperform rating for the company in a research note on Tuesday, April 26th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $19.09.
+Several other brokerages have also commented on PMT.
+Barclays lowered their price objective on shares of PennyMac Mortgage Investment Trust from $19.00 to $18.00 in a report on Monday, January 10th.
+JMP Securities lowered their target price on shares of PennyMac Mortgage Investment Trust from $22.00 to $18.00 and set a “market outperform” rating for the company in a report on Tuesday, April 26th.
+Zacks Investment Research upgraded shares of PennyMac Mortgage Investment Trust from a “sell” rating to a “hold” rating in a report on Thursday, April 7th.
+BTIG Research upgraded shares of PennyMac Mortgage Investment Trust from a “neutral” rating to a “buy” rating and set a $18.50 target price for the company in a report on Friday, January 7th.
+Finally, StockNews.com initiated coverage on shares of PennyMac Mortgage Investment Trust in a report on Thursday, March 31st.
+They set a “sell” rating for the company.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company.
+Based on data from MarketBeat.com, PennyMac Mortgage Investment Trust currently has a consensus rating of “Hold” and a consensus price target of $19.09.

-In other PennyMac Mortgage Investment Trust news, Director Scott W. Carnahan sold 1,785 shares of the company’s stock in a transaction that occurred on Tuesday, February 22nd.
-The stock was sold at an average price of $15.71, for a total transaction of $28,042.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Marianne Sullivan acquired 15,650 shares of PennyMac Mortgage Investment Trust stock in a transaction on Thursday, February 24th.
-The shares were bought at an average cost of $15.02 per share, with a total value of $235,063.00.
-The disclosure for this purchase can be found here.
-Insiders own 0.84% of the company’s stock.

-Several hedge funds have recently bought and sold shares of PMT.
-Steward Partners Investment Advisory LLC raised its position in shares of PennyMac Mortgage Investment Trust by 1,116.7% in the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 3,650 shares of the real estate investment trust’s stock worth $63,000 after buying an additional 3,350 shares during the period.
-Selective Wealth Management Inc. acquired a new position in PennyMac Mortgage Investment Trust in the first quarter valued at approximately $62,000.
-Penserra Capital Management LLC bought a new stake in shares of PennyMac Mortgage Investment Trust during the third quarter valued at approximately $84,000.
-Mitsubishi UFJ Trust & Banking Corp bought a new stake in shares of PennyMac Mortgage Investment Trust during the third quarter valued at approximately $191,000.
-Finally, Capital Square LLC bought a new stake in shares of PennyMac Mortgage Investment Trust during the fourth quarter valued at approximately $189,000.
-Institutional investors and hedge funds own 70.77% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in PMT.
+Moors & Cabot Inc. bought a new position in PennyMac Mortgage Investment Trust during the 3rd quarter valued at about $36,000.
+Selective Wealth Management Inc. bought a new position in PennyMac Mortgage Investment Trust during the 1st quarter valued at about $62,000.
+Steward Partners Investment Advisory LLC grew its holdings in PennyMac Mortgage Investment Trust by 1,116.7% during the 4th quarter.
+Steward Partners Investment Advisory LLC now owns 3,650 shares of the real estate investment trust’s stock valued at $63,000 after purchasing an additional 3,350 shares during the last quarter.
+Penserra Capital Management LLC bought a new position in PennyMac Mortgage Investment Trust in the 3rd quarter worth about $84,000.
+Finally, Capital Square LLC bought a new position in PennyMac Mortgage Investment Trust in the 4th quarter worth about $189,000.
+Hedge funds and other institutional investors own 70.77% of the company’s stock.

 About PennyMac Mortgage Investment Trust (Get Rating)